Fedesky25/finite-potential-barrier/README.md

 ## Graph values computation

 To obtain a graph of T as a function of energy, we need to sample `transmission` on many `E` values belonging to an interval (the one visible in the viewbox, between `minE` and `maxE`), once the values of potential, barrier width and mass are fixed.
-To achieve that it is used a `LinearSpace` instance which divides an interval in equispaced values.
-Special caution must be taken when energy and potential are equal, since at this point another way of computing T must be used: luckily the method `indexOf` of `LinearSpace` returns the index of a specified value among the equispaced points (or -1 if not present) with complexity O(1) (leveraging that the array is ordered and his values have a fixed distance between them).
+To achieve that, a `LinearSpace` instance is used to divide an interval in equispaced values.
+Special caution must be taken when energy and potential are equal, since at this point another way of computing T must be used: luckily the method `indexOf` of `LinearSpace` returns the index of a specified value among the equispaced points (or -1 if not present) with complexity O(1) (leveraging the order of the array).

 ```javascript
 // fix potential V0, barrier width l, mass m